Concentration Camps Inspectorate: Procedures for punishing violations

 The CCI set uniform guidelines for the punishment of violations, enabling Himmler to insist, for purposes of Nazi propaganda, that a proper procedure was in place for the punishment of violations at concentration camps.
 Adherence to the guidelines was rare, however.
-Dachau was the first systematically organized concentration camp of the National Socialists.
-The regimentation of concentration camp order and resulting penalties were later extended to all SS concentration camps.
+Dachau was the first systematically organized concentration camp of the National Socialists, and the detailed regulations Eicke drew up there—his "Disciplinary and Punishment Orders for the Prison Camp", which regulated the methods of torture to be used as punishment and the methods of execution—were subsequently adopted in all the other concentration camps.
+They stipulated extreme penalties for the slightest infractions and prescribed, among other punishments, 25 blows with a bullwhip or cane administered on the Prügelbock, isolation in dark cells and, for certain offenses, execution.
 Since Dachau was set up as the model camp, other camps' procedure for punishing violations followed the example of Dachau.

 The punishment of a violation began with the "violations report".
 A prisoner could be punished for violations related to camp order, such as missing a button on his jacket, for a dish that wasn't washed well enough.
 The SS man noted the prisoner number on the violations report.
 Under Egon Zill, for example, prisoner functionaries, such as the Lagerälteste, were instructed to deliver some 30–40 violations daily to the SS.
 If a group of prisoners collectively violated a camp regulation, the entire group would have to kneel and then be beaten, for example.
 If they didn't call the name of any individual prisoner, then all the names would be noted on the violations report.
 Work crews were searched before and after work for contraband, such as a cigarette butt.
 The penalty for smaller things was corporal punishment or excessive exercise.
 A more serious violation, such as sabotage or theft could merit a "special treatment".
 After a violation report, the prisoner had to wait in limbo while the report was processed before finding out what his punishment would be, sometimes resulting in weeks or months of uncertainty.